 Done right, however, these lawsuits can help families achieve a sense of justice; can alert the community to the dangers of a particular nursing home or health care provider, and can even contribute to change the culture of mistreatment and mismanagement in nursing homes.Step 1 - Collect your evidence

 Before your meeting with a lawyer, collect as much evidence as you can quickly assemble.
-Don’t spend too much time—it is your lawyer’s job to get most documents.
+Don’t spend too much time—it is your attorney’s job to get most documents.
 However, there are some things that you have better access to, so if they are readily accessible, you can bring them to your first meeting.
 These documents include:

 - Pictures of your loved one, before, during and after the nursing home’s negligence